alphagov/transformation-dashboard/_posts/2000-01-19-apply-registered-traveller.markdown

 status: "beta"
-status-strapline: "In beta since 5 December 2013.
-Development on track."
+status-strapline: "In beta and on track.
+The team is working on developing the case working system.
+Though anyone can check their eligibility to use the service, sign up is currently limited to users meeting certain criteria."

 status-discovery:
   - copy      : "Completed: Discovery --- Jul 2013"